ayaxor/Software-_supply_chain_security/README.md

 ---

+🇬🇧 ENGLISH VERSION

 ⭐ 1.
 Introduction

 Software supply chain security is the practice of protecting every stage in the life of a software product—from writing the source code, to building and packaging it, to delivering it to users.

-Its purpose is simple:
+The goal is simple:

-➡️ Ensure the software is safe, trusted, and not altered by attackers.
+➡ Ensure the software is safe, trusted, and free from tampering.

 ---

 ⭐ 2.
 What Is Software Supply Chain Security?

-The “software supply chain” includes all the people, systems, tools, and components involved in creating and delivering software.

-This includes:
+The software supply chain includes:

 Developers

-Build tools (CI/CD)
+Build systems (CI/CD)

 Open-source libraries

+Third-party services

-Cloud services
+Cloud platforms

 Package managers

-Deployment infrastructure
+Deployment systems

-Software supply chain security protects these components from attacks such as tampering, malware injection, credential theft, and compromised dependencies.
+Securing the supply chain means protecting all these components from attacks such as:

+Dependency hijacking

+Malicious package injection

+Credential theft

+Tampered builds

+Corrupted updates

 ---

 ⭐ 3.
 Why It Matters

-Modern software is built from hundreds of external components.
+Modern software depends on thousands of external components.
-If just one dependency or tool is compromised, the attacker can infect the entire system.
+If even one dependency is compromised, the entire system becomes vulnerable.

-Famous real-world attacks include:
+Real-world incidents:

-SolarWinds Supply Chain Attack (2020)
+SolarWinds

-Log4j Vulnerability (2021)
+Log4j

-Codecov Bash Uploader Attack
+Codecov breach

-Malicious NPM Packages
+Malicious NPM packages

-These incidents affected major companies and governments worldwide— not because their main software was weak, but because the supply chain was attacked.
+These attacks succeeded because attackers targeted the supply chain, not the final software.

 ---

 ⭐ 4.
-Key Security Risks
+Key Risks

-Tampered or injected malicious code
+Tampered source code

-Compromised build servers
+Compromised CI/CD pipelines

-Stolen developer credentials
+Stolen developer accounts

-Malicious or outdated dependencies
+Malicious open-source libraries

-Fake or altered software updates
+Fake or modified updates

-Insecure CI/CD pipelines

-Lack of visibility into third-party components
+Lack of visibility into dependencies

 ---

 ⭐ 5.
-How to Secure the Software Supply Chain
+How to Secure the Supply Chain

-🔐 Essential Security Practices:
+🔐 Core Security Practices

-Zero-trust development
+Zero-Trust development model

-Signing code, commits, and artifacts
+Code signing & artifact signing

-Securing CI/CD systems
+Secure CI/CD pipelines

 Automated dependency scanning

-Implementing SBOM (Software Bill of Materials)
+Using SBOM (Software Bill of Materials)

+Access control & least privilege

-Continuous monitoring and alerting
+Continuous monitoring and auditing

-Access control and least-privilege policies

 ---

 ⭐ 6.
-Who Should Care?
+Who Needs This?

-Software developers
+Developers

 Cybersecurity engineers

-DevOps and SRE teams
+DevOps/SRE teams

-Organizations that create or distribute software
+Software companies

-Governments and critical infrastructure sectors
+Governments & critical infrastructure sectors